DataDavidProjects/berkabank/README.md

 ### Case 1: Moving fast from MVP to MLOps

 The idea is to make the average Data Scientists able deliver features without using too much time and complex frameworks.
 Fancy IAC and MLOps tools are cool, but not everyone wants to use them.
-In the documentation, you will find my personal method to switch fast from Data Scientist to ML engineer.
+In the documentation, you will find my personal method to switch fast from Data Scientist to ML Engineer.

 ### Case 2: Risk Assessment for Primary Accounts - In progress...